hubertstrawa/cup-of-tea/.ai/api-plan.md

 ## 4. Validation and Business Logic
 - **Validation Rules**:
-  - Users: Validate required fields; ensure email format and role (lektor or uczeń).
+  - Users: Validate required fields; ensure email format and role (tutor or student).
   - Dates: Validate `end_time` > `start_time`; only the teacher owner can modify.
   - Reservations: Enforce one reservation per date slot and limit free lessons per student.
   - Lessons: Validate that the associated reservation exists; lesson duration must be positive.